-3. Be a part of the Cherry Blossom Festival
+3. Cherry Blossom Festival

 Traditionally called the hanami festival, the Cherry Blossom Festival is dedicated to the two weeks of the spring season when Sakura and Ume flowers bloom all over the regions of Japan.
 People flock over the gardens in Japan to enjoy an evening of food, drinks, and music under the blossomed cherry trees and celebrate the view of the delicate pink flowers.
 Being in the Honshu region of Japan during the months of March and April is one of the best things to do in Japan.

 Location: All over Japan